 What is your current skill level?

 Another factor to take into consideration is your current skill set.
-If you’ve already picked up some UX design skills and simply lack the real-world experience, a UX design internship is an excellent way to consolidate what you’ve already learned and develop your skill set further.
+If you’ve already picked up some UX design skills (including those non-design related skills that will help you stand out!) and simply lack the real-world experience, a UX design internship is an excellent way to consolidate what you’ve already learned and develop your skill set further.
 If you’re a complete beginner, however, it may prove difficult to find an internship that will teach you about UX design from scratch.
 A UX bootcamp will start from the very beginning and take you through everything you need to know in a logical order, leaving you with a solid foundation on which to build your new career.

 Have you done enough research?